The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 But It’s Not Just Initial Price

-When it comes to breeds with excessive conformational health concerns, like the English Bulldog, you’re not only looking at the initial outlay but the high cost of vet care throughout their lifetime.
+Breeds with excessive conformational health concerns, like the English Bulldog, are more expensive.
+You’re not only looking at the initial outlay, but the high cost of vet care throughout their lifetime.

-In this article we’ll take a look at the most expensive dogs not only to buy but to raise.
+In this article we’ll take a look at the most expensive dogs to buy and raise.

 Why Are Some Puppies More Expensive Than Others?

-A puppy whose lineage includes a long line of champions can exponentially increase the price, regardless of the breed.
+A puppy whose lineage includes a long line of champions can also increase the price.
+And that’s regardless of the breed!

 The assumption is that if the parents were champs, then their offspring will be too.